 Searching for a job can take, on average, three to six months, so it’s important to begin early (at least a semester before you’d like to be hired).
 Here are some strategies to get you started:

 - It’s okay if you don’t know exactly what you want to do in a job, however, employers will expect you to have an idea.
 Think about the type of work you’d like to do, skills you’d like to use, and industries you’d like to explore.
-Refer to "Explore Careers" if you need some ideas or need to do further research.
+Refer to our Self-Guided Career Exploration page for help.

 - Be mindful of recruiting timeframes for industries you’d like to work.
 For example, educators are often hired between March and June, while accounting firms typically hire in September/October.